syl20lego/rn-skeleton/README.md

 };
 ```

-Our action creator can be simple objects.
+Since we are using saga, our action creator can be simple objects.

 ```actions/users.action.js```